 As the only school in Singapore recognised by The American Montessori Society, Inno Montessori’s commitment to the fundamentals of the methods offers parents an authentic Montessori environment.
 Children aged 15 months to 12 years old are welcome for half- and full-day sessions.

 This Montessori school in Singapore embraces and celebrates every child’s uniqueness and individuality by nurturing their innate curiosity for self-discovery and growth within a safe, secure and loving environment.
 Students are empowered to express themselves creatively, build positive mindsets and healthy relationships.
-The environment at this preschool from the tables, to chairs, toilets and washbasins are easily reached by tots so they can become independent in their interaction with the classroom.
+The environment at this preschool, from the tables, to chairs, toilets and washbasins, is easily reached by tots so they can become independent in their interaction with the classroom.

-Josiah Montessori, multiple locations in Singapore including Suntec City, Tampines and Kallang, www.josiah.com.sg
+Josiah Montessori, multiple locations in Singapore including Suntec City, Tampines and Pasir Ris, www.josiah.com.sg

 The first and only French/English bilingual Montessori preschool in Singapore, Les Oliviers welcomes children from 18 months to age 6 on a half-day basis, with additional activities available in the afternoon, as well as parent-accompanied classes for younger children.
 The school employs traditional Montessori materials and pedagogy, relying on a sensorial approach to help children with the French language and mathematics.
 Educators are also AMI-certified.